 ACTIVITIES: New Hogan Lake is the perfect place for camping, water sports, fishing, hiking, mountain biking, and horseback riding.
 Note: there is no marina or fuel service, so come fueled and ready to go.

-LOCALS TIPS: Grab a bite at one of Valley Spring’s killer restaurants including craft beer and burgers at Brew’Gers or Hawg Dawgs Bar and Grill.
+LOCALS TIPS: Grab a bite at one of Valley Spring’s outstanding restaurants including craft beer and burgers at Brew’Gers or Hawg Dawgs Bar and Grill.
 Work up a sweat at La Contenta Golf Club, before you cool down at this luscious lake.
 Boat-in camping is available at Deer Flat Campground—just one of New Hogan’s three idyllic campgrounds.

 DOG FRIENDLY: Yes, while on a leash no longer than 6′ and attended at all times.